ponkila/homestaking-infra/README.md

 We use declarative disk partitioning by [disko](https://github.com/nix-community/disko).
 For each host, there should be disko script that contains the desired disk layout.
 There are a lot of [examples](https://github.com/nix-community/disko/tree/master/example) available on how to configure the layout.

-To apply the disk layout to a target machine, you'll need to boot the machine using the built image and obtain the `mounts.nix` file for that specific host.
-Once you have the file, execute the following command:
+To apply the disk layout to a target machine, you'll need to boot the machine using the built image, clone this repository and execute the following command in it:

 ```
-sudo nix run github:nix-community/disko -- --mode zap_create_mount ./mounts.nix
+nix run github:nix-community/disko -- --mode zap_create_mount ./nixosConfigurations/"$(hostname)"/mounts.nix
 ```

-This command will format the disks according to the script.
-Once formatting is complete, reboot the machine and the disks should be ready to use.
+This command will format the disks according to the `mount.nix` script for that specific host.
+Once the formatting is complete, reboot the machine, and the disks should be ready for use.

 ## Formats & Deployment